 Board of India (Employee Stock Option Scheme and Employee Stock

-Purchase Scheme) Guidelines, 1999, are annexed to this Report.
+Purchase Scheme) Guidelines, 1999, are appended as Annexure 3.

-Separate detailed chapters on Management Discussion &
+Agreement, separate detailed chapters on Management Discussion &

-Analysis,

-Corporate Governance and Additional Shareholder Information form part
+Analysis, Report on Corporate Governance and Additional Shareholder

-During FY13, your Company has not accepted any deposits from the public
+During FY15, your Company has not accepted any deposits from the public

 within the meaning of the provisions of the Non-Banking Financial